minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     @main_models.],
 ), `state` and `geographical` #footnote(
-  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behaviour attributed to the location of representatives.
+  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behavior attributed to the location of representatives.

 Based on roll-call records, the Dynamic Weighted (DW)-Nominates are a widely used indicator of a representative's ideology in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole @matter.
-By including the absolute value of the first and second dimension of the `DW-Nominate`#footnote("accessible at https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
+By including the absolute value of the first and second dimension of the `DW-Nominate` (https://voteview.com) as control variables, I control for differences in ideology that might explain voting behavior.
 It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll-call voting that might be attributed to the lawmaker's ideological inclination @Selling2023.
 Furthermore, according to #cite(<roscoe>, form: "prose"), adding an ideology